Prevent Medical Errors

 Many medical errors happen in the hospital.
 For example, you may receive the wrong meal or medicine.
 Here are some things you can ask to avoid errors:

 - Have you washed your hands?
-It may sound like an odd thing to ask, but doing so can help prevent infections.
-One study found that when people asked hospital workers about washing their hands, the workers did so more consistently.1
+It may sound like an odd thing to ask hospital workers, but doing so can help prevent infections.

 - Am I the right person?
 Make sure hospital workers check your wristband or ask your name before accepting something.
 You want your own food, medicine, treatment, and bill—not someone else's.